Viscoelasticity: Kelvin–Voigt model

 The Kelvin–Voigt model, also known as the Voigt model, consists of a Newtonian damper and Hookean elastic spring connected in parallel, as shown in the picture.
 It is used to explain the creep behaviour of polymers.

 The constitutive relation is expressed as a linear first-order differential equation:

 This model represents a solid undergoing reversible, viscoelastic strain.
 Upon application of a constant stress, the material deforms at a decreasing rate, asymptotically approaching the steady-state strain.
 When the stress is released, the material gradually relaxes to its undeformed state.
 At constant stress (creep), the model is quite realistic as it predicts strain to tend to σ/E as time continues to infinity.
 Similar to the Maxwell model, the Kelvin–Voigt model also has limitations.
 The model is extremely good with modelling creep in materials, but with regards to relaxation the model is much less accurate.

 This model can be applied to organic polymers, rubber, and wood when the load is not too high.

 Standard linear solid model

 The standard linear solid model, also known as the Zener model, consists of two springs and a dashpot.
 It is the simplest model that describes both the creep and stress relaxation behaviors of a viscoelastic material properly.
 For this model, the governing constitutive relations are:

 Under a constant stress, the modeled material will instantaneously deform to some strain, which is the instantaneous elastic portion of the strain.
 After that it will continue to deform and asymptotically approach a steady-state strain, which is the retarded elastic portion of the strain.
-Although the Standard Linear Solid Model is more accurate than the Maxwell and Kelvin–Voigt models in predicting material responses, mathematically it returns inaccurate results for strain under specific loading conditions.
+Although the standard linear solid model is more accurate than the Maxwell and Kelvin–Voigt models in predicting material responses, mathematically it returns inaccurate results for strain under specific loading conditions.

+Jeffreys model

+The Jeffreys model like the Zener model is a three element model.
+It consist of two dashpots and a spring.

+It was proposed in 1929 by Harold Jeffreys to study Earth's mantle.